josephhardinee/PyDSD/README.md

 dsd = pydisdrometer.read_parsivel_gv(filename, campaign='ifloods')
 ```

 For more information, please see the examples in the Notebooks directory.
+Additionally you can find some initial documentation at [PyDisdrometer Documentation](http://josephhardinee.github.io/PyDisdrometer)

 Requirements:
     This library currently requires the normal scientific python stack(numpy+scipy+matplotlib)